andrasq/node-kstats/Readme.md

 rename `filename` to `filename.up`, wait 50ms for open file handles to age out and be closed, assert a LOCK_EX to ensure that the last write finished, and hand the file contents to the provided upload function.
-It is an error if writes take longer than 5 sec to finish.
+It is an error if the last journal write does not finish and release its lock in 5 seconds.

 If no errors, removes the processed `filename.up` journal file.
 After a successful upload both `filename` and `filename.up` will be gone.